sulaiman013/My-Personal-Projects/AIRBNB Outlier Detection and EDA/airbnb.md

 GROUP BY CITY
 ORDER BY 2 DESC;
 ```
-Query 5: Calculate total booking revenue by city
+Query 6: Combine bookings and revenue by city
-Computes the total booking revenue generated for each city, ordered by revenue.
+Presents the number of bookings and total revenue for each city, ordered by revenue.
 ```sql
 -- Combine the results of number of bookings and total booking revenue by city SELECT CITY, COUNT(CITY) AS "NUMBER OF BOOKINGS", ROUND(SUM(PRICE), 0) AS "TOTAL BOOKING REVENUE"